-Ministry Of Economy And Telecommunications And Digital Government Regulatory Authority Review Regulatory Legislations In Organizing Operational Mechan...
+Ministry of Economy and Telecommunications and Digital Government Regulatory Authority review Regulatory Legislations in organizing operational mechan...

-(MENAFN- Dubai PR Network) Abu Dhabi, 29 August 2024 - The Ministry of Economy (MoEc) held a media briefing to explain the UAE's efforts in regulating the telephone marketing of products and services in the country.
-The session presented an overview of Cabinet resolution No. 56 of 2024, which focuses on the regulation of telephone marketing, and Cabinet Resolution No. 57 of 2024, which outlines the violations and administrative penalties for actions that breach the provisions laid out in Decision No. 56.
+(MENAFN- Orient Planet Group) Abu Dhabi, 29 August 2024 - The Ministry of Economy (MoEc) held a media briefing to explain the UAE's efforts in regulating the telephone marketing of products and services in the country.
+The session presented an overview of Cabinet Resolution No. 56 of 2024, which focuses on the regulation of telephone marketing, and Cabinet Resolution No. 57 of 2024, which outlines the violations and administrative penalties for actions that breach the provisions laid out in Decision No. 56.

 H.E.
 Safeya Hashem Al Safi, Acting Assistant Undersecretary for the Commercial Control and Governance Sector at the Ministry of Economy, confirmed that the UAE, following its wise leadership’s directives, remains committed to establishing a business environment that boasts economic and social stability.
 These include fostering sound business practices, safeguarding consumer rights, and promoting a marketing culture in line with best practices within the corporate sector.